 In order to calculate the amount of food wasted each year we record the following data in our sites.

-Branch Waste and Surplus: This dataset contains the number of saleable units wasted and the total value (£) of such waste per item, split by waste type –
+Branch waste: This dataset contains the number of cases wasted or donated and the total value (£) of such items, split by type:

 - Damages: Products that are damaged in branch.